Antvirf/antvirf.github.io/content/cv.md

 # Antti Viitala

 * 🇭🇰 Hong Kong based (PR) | 🇫🇮 Finnish citizen
-* Solution architect and technology consultant focused on focus on CI/CD, cloud infrastructure and backend system design
+* Technology consultant / solution architect focused on focus on devops, CI/CD, cloud infrastructure and backend system design
 * ~5 years of experience within consulting for financial services
-* Lead DevOps at Synpulse8 with our stack of Azure, GitHub Actions, JFrog and SonarCloud
+* Lead DevOps at Synpulse8 and support multiple projects and internal products working primarily with Azure, AWS, Kubernetes, GitHub Actions, JFrog and SonarCloud
 * Experienced and fluent at working with stakeholders of all levels across business and technology
 * Effective and driven learner, able to take new topics/technologies to a working level very quickly